 Whilst Piers was away John served the ladies.

 Piers returned and informed Lady Eleanor that the Earl would come to see her a little later.
 When they were eventually asked, John and Piers finished off the remaining food and wine with gusto.

-Whilst aware that he must not step over some unspecified mark, John could take his eyes away from Ximene.
-Snatching a quick glance sideways he could saw that Piers was similarly transfixed,
+Whilst aware that he must not step over some unspecified mark, John could not take his eyes away from Ximene.
+Snatching a quick glance sideways he could saw that Piers was similarly transfixed.

 Ximene then announced that she was going to change out of her hunting clothes.

 She retired behind the screen which divided the living and bedroom areas in the tent.
 It was not possible to see anything which occurred behind the screen but John’s imagination was in ferment.
 When she returned she was wearing a low cut blouse constrained by a tight bodice.
 Below the bodice, she wore a long and flowing skirt.
 The overall effect was more of a serving maid than a lady of the court.